 North Pole Express

-Also located in the heart of Grapevine, Texas, is one spot which holds perhaps one of my favorite Christmas-time memories – the North Pole Express.
+Also located in the heart of Grapevine, Texas (aka the Christmas Capital of Texas), is one spot which holds perhaps one of my favorite Christmas-time memories – the North Pole Express.

 Many kids wear their pajamas as they board the train with their families.
 It’s as if you’ve stepped right into The Polar Express movie, complete with hot chocolate, Christmas carols, and a silver jingle bell.
 Yes, a bell.
 Just like in the movie.
 You see, guests ride the North Pole Express to the North Pole and meet Santa Claus, who gives them the special bell.